jina-ai/finetuner/docs/components/tailor.md

 ```

 Finally, Tailor outputs an embedding model that can be fine-tuned in Tuner.
-To make the best use of Tailor, you could:
+To make the best use of Tailor, you could follow the journey of:
 1. `display` model summary.
 2. Select an embedding layer as your model output.
 3. Decide your `freeze` strategy.
-4. (optional) Attach a bottleneck layer.
+4. (optional) Attach a bottleneck module.

 ## `dispaly` model summary